mikececco/imapper-oms-v1/VERCEL_DEPLOYMENT.md

 1. Go to your Vercel dashboard
 2. Click on "Add New" → "Project"
 3. Import your Git repository
-4. In the project settings, go to "Environment Variables"
+4. After the initial deployment, go to your project settings
+5. Navigate to "Environment Variables"
-5. Add the following environment variables:
+6. Add the following environment variables:
    - `NEXT_PUBLIC_SUPABASE_URL` - Your Supabase URL
    - `NEXT_PUBLIC_SUPABASE_ANON_KEY` - Your Supabase anonymous key
    - `NEXT_PUBLIC_API_URL` - The URL of your API server (if separate from the Next.js app)
+7. Make sure to set these variables for all environments (Production, Preview, and Development)
+8. Click "Save" and redeploy your application

 ## Deployment